a-dev1/CP-Repo/_TLE/DP/Text.md

 dp[n-1][0] or dp[n-1][1] we have to choose the maximum thus max(dp[n-1][0], dp[n-1][1]);

+-> The state comes up to you automatically when you have solved a lot of DP Problems

+if you solved 10 to 20 problems with the  generic technique it will really help you.

+(this is shit)
+recursive -> memoize -> tabulate -> space
 ------------------------------------------
 Another approach to solve the same problem

+we can optimize the space bcz there are only 2 variables getting used here.